SIGN IN / UP

 opened image

-The Windows Event Viewer is handled by the main event log service.
-The event viewer logs a history of server startup and shutdown.
-It also tracks the actions of each user while the device is running.
-Records errors and other messages and warnings that occur on Windows Server.
+The Windows Event Viewer is managed by the main event log service.
+The Event Viewer records the history of server startup and shutdown.
+It also tracks the actions of each user while the device is in operation.
+It logs errors, and other messages and warnings that occur on Windows Server.

-Let's look at some of the most common codes associated with the start and shutdown of the server.
+Let's look at some of the most common codes related to server startup and shutdown times.

-41: Indicates that your server has rebooted but not shut down completely.
+41: indicates that your server rebooted but did not shut down completely.

-6005: Indicates that the event log service has been started.
+6005: indicates that the event log service was started.

-1074: This event indicates when the application is forcibly shutting down or restarting your VPS server.
-Thanks to this, you can find out when you, or someone else, restarted or shut down the server from the Start menu or via CTRL+ALT+DEL.
+1074: this event shows when an application forcibly shuts down or reboots your VPS server.
+This allows you to know when you or someone else restarted or shut down the server from the "Start" menu or via CTRL+ALT+DEL.

-6008: This event occurs if your computer has been shut down or rebooted through the blue screen of death.
+6008: this event appears if your computer was shut down or rebooted due to a blue screen of death.

-6006: This event indicates when the server has shut down gracefully.
+6006: this event shows when the server has properly shut down.

 On the left side of the panel, open "Windows Logs => System"

-In the Event ID column, we will see a list of events that occurred while Windows was running.
+In the Event ID column, we will see a list of events that occurred during the operation of Windows.
 The event log can be sorted by event ID.

-In order to sort the events we need, on the right side, select "Filter the current log"
+To sort the events we need, on the right side, select "Filter Current Log"

 Now enter the events we need, separated by commas, 41, 1074, 6006, 6008, 6006 and click OK.